Discover Quintessential England at Fountains Abbey, North Yorkshire

 History of Fountains Abbey

-He ordered to get rid of them to show that he was now in control and not the Pope, then set up the Church of England.
+In a power move, he ordered to get rid of them.
+Henry wanted to show that he was now in control and not the Pope.
+At the same time he set up the Church of England.
 (What less can we expect from the tyrannical king who beheaded two of his wives?!)

 The garden, with its woodlands and rivers was created to tie in with the natural features of English countryside.
-This was in was in opposition to the geometric style of French gardening which was popular at the time.
+This in opposition to the geometric style of French gardening which was popular at the time.

 However, there are some features that touch on a more manicured aesthetic.
-The garden includes a large pond known as the ‘moon pond’ that is located in front of a Greek style villa and statues of tastefully sculptured Greek Gods.
+The garden includes a large pond known as the ‘moon pond’ located in front of a Greek style villa.
+Surround the villa are statues of tastefully sculptured Greek Gods.

-One of my favourite parts of visiting Fountains Abbey is being able to see deer roaming around the grounds of the park.
+One of my favourite parts of visiting Fountains Abbey are deer roaming around the grounds.
 Ahhh ‘tis the perfect backdrop for a picnic, don’t you think?

 Fountains Abbey, Yorkshire